Gibberlings3/Forgotten-Armament/UPDATED-ITEM-DESCRIPTIONS.md

 - +4 weapon (previously +3)
 - Immunity to confusion and all psionic attacks
 - Immunity to charm
 - 25% chance per hit that target must save vs. Death at -4 or die (previously -2 save).
-A creature that successfully saves vs. still receives 2d6 points of damage.
+A creature that successfully saves still receives 2d6 points of damage.

 #### Ir'revrykal
 - Remove Dispel on Hit and Immunity to Charm
 - Each hit drains 5 Hit Points from the target and transfers them to the wielder.
 This will not heal beyond the wielder's maximum.
 - 10% chance of decapitating opponent with each successful attack (Save vs. Death at -4 negates).
-A creature that successfully saves vs. still receives 2d6 points of damage.
+A creature that successfully saves still receives 2d6 points of damage.

 #### Joril's Dagger +3
 - +1d6 cold (previously +1)